gamemaker1/beckn-dev-docs/content/reference/0.9.3/core/core-apis/beckn-provider/status.md

+---
+title: Status
+order: 5
+---

-# Search
+# Status

-> Search for services by intent
+> Fetch the latest order object

 ## Overview

-> The BAP will send the search intent to the BPP for services
+> The BAP will send the order id to get the latest status of the order

 ## Request

 ### URL

-> /search
+> /status

 ### Method